openocd-org/openocd/src/tcl/README_ABOUT_TCL.txt

 All read memory - and return the contents.

-[ fixme: 7/5/2008 - I need to create "memwrite" functions]
+[ FIXME: 7/5/2008 - I need to create "memwrite" functions]

 **************************************************
 ***************************************************